cue-lang/cuelang.org/hugo/content/en/docs/howto/use-the-built-in-function-matchn/index.md

 This guide demonstrates how to use the
 [built-in]({{< relref "docs/reference/glossary#built-in-functions" >}})
-function `matchN` as a field validator.
+function `matchN`.
+It may only be used as a field validator and can't be called as a function that returns a boolean value.

 The current implementation of `matchN` is inspired by JSON Schema's `oneOf`,